Jackaliath/Mods/README.md

-# Mods
-All mods for the server
+Just intall these mods in mods derectory in the .minecraft folder